Asyllbek/IT-Academy/README.md

 _URL: http://127.0.0.1:8000/admin/_

+_Important!
+User administrator must create Subjects for teachers first !_

-_After authentication, you can go to the following url_
+_You can logout for admin and go to the following url and register as other user types_

 _URL: http://127.0.0.1:8000/_

-### After you can see a page where you will test the web application
+#### After you can see a page where you will test the web application

+_*If there are more than 5 answers to be generated, the teacher must click on the question after an exciting successful response creation_